Computer System Validation Training Course (ONLINE) – Extend Your Role to CSV Projects. Get Certified and Become a CSV Professional

 This program was developed on-site by a team of senior validation engineers, chemical engineers and automation engineers working within an engineering consultancy to train its own engineers and technicians.

-You will write a 6,000-word technical report to present to senior management on a GxP computerized system application of your choice
+You will write a 6,000-word technical report on a GxP computerized system application of your choice, to present to senior management

 Your report will help management make critical decisions about the electronic data generated and managed by the system, (e.g. will it meet the findings from a previous FDA/EMA audit, or to prepare for an upcoming audit, etc).

-You can choose a project from work for this!
-You will outline the following:
+You can choose a project from your work.
+Your report will outline:

 1. Identify and describe typical business and GMP functions